Barbara Schauer, Founder, Lead Teacher ERYT500 Anahata Yoga, 50+Yoga See the Anahata practice on YouTube here.

 Teacher-assisted, self-practice.
 Mysore style is a traditional way of practicing Ashtanga yoga where students learn and practice a set sequence of postures at their own rhythm and capacity, within a group setting.
 This style of practice encourages an individualized approach to yoga, allowing each practitioner to progress at their own pace while receiving personalized guidance and instruction from a teacher.
 Mysore FAQs here.Demonstration class on YouTube.

-Ashtanga Vinyasa: A dynamic class that will surely build strength and endurance.
-We will move through a structured sequence of postures, beginning with traditional surya namaskar (sun salutations), to standing and seated postures, to finishing and final relaxation.
-With focus on pranayama (intentional breathing), the asana (pose), and a steady drishti (gazing point) this class is intended to sharpen your internal awareness and to cleanse and purify the body on all levels: physical, energetic, and spiritual.
-Recommended three months of yoga experience.
+This class follows the traditional Ashtanga sequence of postures, beginning with Surya namaskar A & B, to standing and seated postures, to finishing and final relaxation.
+With focus on pranayama (intentional breathing), the asana (pose), and a steady Drishti (gazing point) this class is intended to sharpen your internal awareness and to cleanse and purify the body on all levels: physical, energetic, and spiritual.
+Postures can be modified, but is recommended to have at least three months of yoga experience.

 Pashupa Goodwin teaches alignment-based yoga asana, infused with mystical and philosophical musings, a sense of humor, and love of storytelling.
 Pashupas classes feature playful and challenging sequences that are full of bends and twists.
 A love of yoga anatomy informs his teaching and the space he holds.
 His ukulele serenades in shavasana are student favorites.